 To arrive at the $q$ expansion of the generating series for $p(7n+5)$, we can enter the following.

-then QEta offers another way to compute the
+QEta offers another way to compute the series expansion at

-series expansion at $\infty$, namely by the function
+$\infty$, namely by the function specMA1 (abbreviation for

 If we want to investigate \begin{gather*} \sum_{n=0}^\infty a(mn+k)q^n \end{gather*} for the sequence $(a(n))_{n\in\setN}$ given by \begin{gather*} \sum_{n=0}^\infty a(n)q^n = \qPochhammer{q,q^4}{q^5}^{-1} \qPochhammer{q^2, q^3}{q^5}^{-11}, \end{gather*} we first compute an eta-quotient cofactor to turn the product into a modular function for $\Gamma_1(5)$ with only a pole at $\infty$.